arkatebi/OpenWorld-problem/README.md

 <a name="hSapiens" />
 ####  Gene Count from Homo sapiens (taxon id 9606)
-![Alt gene count from homo sapiens] (/figures/genecount.9606.1.png?raw=true “gene count of human”)
+![alt gene count from homo sapiens] (/figures/geneCount.9606.1.png?raw=true “gene count of human”)

 <a name ="allOrganisms" />
 ### Views for all Organisms